Anja Bihlmaier: Biography

 In July 2017, Bihlmaier conducted the St Margarethen Opera Festival production of Rigoletto, the first female conductor in the festival's history.
 In November 2018, Bihlmaier first-guest conducted the Residentie Orchestra (Residentie Orkest).
 She first guest-conducted the Lahti Symphony Orchestra in December 2018.
 In May 2019, the Residentie Orkest announced the appointment of Bihlmaier as its next chief conductor, effective with the 2021-2022 season.
 This appointment marks her first chief conductorship.
 Bihlmaier is the first female conductor to be named chief conductor of the Residentie Orkest, and the second female conductor to be named chief conductor of any Dutch orchestra.
 In September 2019, the Lahti Symphony Orchestra announced the appointment of Bihlmaier as its next principal guest conductor, effective with the 2020-2021 season, with an initial contract of 3 seasons.
 She is the first female conductor named to the Lahti post.
+In December 2023, the Residentie Orchestra announced that Bihlmaier is to stand down as its chief conductor at the close of the 2024-2025 season.

+In the UK, Bihlmaier first guest-conducted the BBC Philharmonic in February 2022.
+Bihlmaier returned to the BBC Philharmonic for three subsequent guest-conducting appearances, including her debut at The Proms in July 2023.
+In August 2024, the BBC Philharmonic announced the appointment of Bihlmaier as its next principal guest conductor, the first female conductor ever to be named to the post, effective in September 2024, with an initial contract of three seasons.
+Bihlmaier first guest-conducted at Glyndebourne Festival Opera in August 2024.
+On 29 August 2024, Bihlmaier conducted Georges Bizet's Carmen at the BBC Proms, the first female conductor ever to conduct the annual Glyndebourne Festival Opera Prom.